Spanish Speaking Countries in Africa

 However, one thing to note here is that not even one citizen of Equatorial Guinea is a monolingual speaker of the Spanish language.
 This is because they speak Spanish in the first years of their home environment.
 Many of them exclusively speak it at home, while encouraging their children to speak it too.
 On the contrary, some interactions with Equatorial Guinean households show that Spanish is mixed freely with the indigenous languages of Africa for daily communication.

-Although many Equatorial Guineans speak Spanish fluently, it is not used extensively in day-to-day communications.
+Although many Equatorial Guineans speak Spanish fluently, it is not widely popular in day-to-day communications.
 In Equatorial Guinean households, people mix Spanish with Pidgin English, particularly in those households where there are multi-ethnic marriages.